MicrosoftDocs/architecture-center/docs/example-scenario/quantum/loosely-coupled-quantum-computing-job-content.md

 * [Azure Quantum](https://azure.microsoft.com/services/quantum) provides a [workspace](/azure/quantum/how-to-create-workspace), accessible from the Azure portal, for assets associated with running quantum or optimization jobs on various targets.
 Jobs are run on quantum simulators, quantum hardware, or optimization solvers, depending on the provider you choose.
 * [Azure Active Directory](https://azure.microsoft.com/services/active-directory) coordinates user authentication and protects access to the Azure Quantum workspace.
-* [Azure API Management](https://azure.microsoft.com/services/api-management) is the API gateway that centrally exposes the API endpoints for quantum job management.
+* [API Management](https://azure.microsoft.com/services/api-management) is the API gateway that centrally exposes the API endpoints for quantum job management.
 * [Azure Functions](https://azure.microsoft.com/services/functions) is used to forward the client requests to appropriate quantum resources.
 * [Azure Key Vault](https://azure.microsoft.com/services/key-vault) safeguards and maintains control of keys and other secrets, such as the Azure Quantum workspace name.
-* [Azure Quantum](https://azure.microsoft.com/services/quantum) provides functionality for running quantum computing jobs on various target quantum environments.
 * [Azure Storage](https://azure.microsoft.com/services/storage) provides storage for input data and results from the quantum provider.

 ### Alternatives